 What criteria will our Board of Supervisors use when drawing district lines?

 To the extent practicable, district lines will be adopted using the following criteria: (1) geographically contiguous districts (each supervisorial district should share a common border with the next), (2) the geographic integrity of local neighborhoods or communities shall be respected in a manner that minimizes its division, (3) geographic integrity of a city shall be respected in a manner that minimizes its division, (4) easily identifiable boundaries that follow natural or artificial barriers (rivers, streets, highways, rail lines, etc.), and (5) lines shall be drawn to encourage geographic compactness.
 In addition, boundaries shall not be drawn for purposes of favoring or discriminating against a political party.
+To view a map of the estimated 2020 Census Population Data Click Here.

 How will our Board of Supervisors notify the public about redistricting?